Finding long-term accommodation on the Algarve may seem confusing at first, but renting a property here is actually a fairly straight-forward process.

 If you’re staying for anything less, you may find it more difficult to rent through a private landlord or agency.
 It’s not completely out of the question, especially in winter, but most will want a minimum of 6 months.

-Don’t worry: there are plenty of other avenues for finding houses and apartments to rent including Airbnb, Facebook, and expat websites.
+Don’t worry: there are plenty of other avenues for finding houses and apartments to rent including Airbnb, Facebook groups, and expat websites.

 Airbnb (& other sites like Homeaway, Wimdu, etc.)

 Many Airbnb properties have long term rates, for stays of 27 days or more.
-To view the monthly price, just make sure your start date and end date are at least a month apart.
+To view the monthly price, just make sure your start date and end date are at least 27 days apart.

 Rates vary, but it’s possible to find Airbnb properties for €500 per month and up.
 This includes (or should include) things like electricity and internet, so factor that in when deciding if it’s a better deal than a standard rental.